Gregory L. Stewart, Ph.D., LPCInstructorgregste@regent.edu

-Dr. Gregory Stewart is currently the director of Behavioral Health Services at Cedar Crest Hospital, overseeing both the 60+ bed Residential Treatment Center and all of the outpatient services.
-He is also a special adjunct instructor at Regent University.
-He holds a B.A. in Organizational Leadership, a Master of Divinity, and a Ph.D. in Counselor Education & Supervision from Regent University (2008).
+Dr. Gregory Stewart is currently the clinical case manager at Cedar Crest Hospital & Residential Treatment Center, working with adolescent females who have experienced severe trauma and/or the loss of relationship with one or both biological parents.
+In addition, he sees over 20 clients per week in private practice.
+He is also an online instructor for master's and doctoral students in the Counseling Ministries Department in the School of Psychology & Counseling at Regent University.
+He holds a B.A. in Organizational Leadership, a Master of Divinity and a Ph.D. in Counselor Education & Supervision (Regent University, 2008).
 His dissertation was The Relationship of Emotional Intelligence with Job Satisfaction and Organizational Commitment.

-As an adjunct instructor, he has taught several courses in psychology, counseling, management and leadership.
+As an online instructor, Stewart has taught several courses in psychology, counseling, management and leadership.
 He brings both an understanding of theoretical underpinnings balanced with a solid approach to application and implementation.
 He is known for understanding systems, networking with people to create synergy within the organization, and is gifted at making the complex simple.
-Gregory has deep insight into counseling theory, theoretical application, and has practiced and trained extensively in the integration of faith and practice.
+He has deep insight into counseling theory, theoretical application, and has practiced and trained extensively in the integration of faith and practice.